Skip to main content

 Let me be straight about the options.
 None of them are perfect, including ours.

-Supercook has 932K monthly visitors and searches by ingredients you have on hand.
-Useful, but it can't generate new recipes, it's loaded with ads, and it has no meal planning.
+Recipe aggregators like Supercook search by ingredients you have on hand.
+Useful, but they can't generate new recipes, they're loaded with ads, and they have no meal planning.

-Eat This Much is great if calorie and macro targets are your priority, with 6M+ users and real nutrition depth.
+Fitness-focused planners like Eat This Much are great if calorie and macro targets are your priority, with 6M+ users and real nutrition depth.
 Full features cost $14.99/month.
 The interface feels clinical, though.

 How Cooking with Robots compares